lifting-bits/mcsema/docs/CommonErrors.md

 ## Lifting position independent code without `--pie-mode`

 When mcsema-lift sees an instruction like `mov rax, 0x60008`, it needs to know whether that `0x60008` is a constant value, or whether it references code or data somewhere in the program at location `0x60008`.
-IDA is pretty good at figuring out the differnce, but not always.
+IDA is pretty good at figuring out the difference, but not always.
 Sometimes mcsema just has to make an educated guess.
 On binaries built with position independent code (`-pie`, `-fPIC`), the default heuristic is wrong.
 You want to use `mcsema-disass --pie-mode` for more correct behavior.

 How can you tell which to use?
 Check the binary type.